Academic freedom

 Activities

-From 2012 UiO was hosting one scholar every year through the SAR network.
-From 2017, UiO was hosting 4 threatened scholars yearly.
+UiO has been hosting scholars at risk since 2009.
+From 2017, UiO increased from hosting 2 to hosting 4 threatened scholars yearly, and in 2022 increased again to 6 scholars yearly.
 The scholars have needed to leave their home countries due to persecution or other threats, and they get a chance to continue their research in peace at UiO.
-Read the greeting our 2009-10 scholar sent us on his departure, greeting to UiO .
+Read the greeting our first scholar (2009-10) sent us on his departure, greeting to UiO .

 UiO participates in activities of the Norwegian Section of Scholars at Risk and we contribute to international network activities in cooperation with the global SAR network and SAR Europe.
 UiO has a Scholars at Risk committee following up on the engagement.

-Scholars at Risk-Norway Section is 10 years in 2021 and UiO was hosting an anniversary event on 21 September 2021 Ten Years of Protecting Academic Freedom - What will the Future Bring?
+Scholars at Risk-Norway Section was started in 2011, and UiO hosted its 10 year anniversary event in 2021 Ten Years of Protecting Academic Freedom - What will the Future Bring?

-UiO is a partner of the EU-funded project InSPIREurope (2019-22) an Initiative to Support, Promote and Integrate Researchers at Risk in Europe.
+UiO was a partner of the first EU-funded InSPIREurope project (2019-22) an Initiative to Support, Promote and Integrate Researchers at Risk in Europe.

-UiO coordinated an Erasmus+ Strategic Partnership, Academic Refuge 2016-19.
-The project aimed at strengthening the work to promote academic freedom and other core university values and strengthen the European universities' capacity to welcome threatened scholars and refugees to campus.
-One of the products of the project is a massive open online course on academic freedom; Dangerous Questions: Why Academic Freedom Matters which runs twice a year.
+UiO coordinated an Erasmus+ Strategic Partnership, Academic Refuge 2016-19 promoting academic freedom and other core university values and SAR hosting in Europe.
+One of the products of the project is a massive open online course on academic freedom; Dangerous Questions: Why Academic Freedom Matters.

 UiO's human rights award, The Lisl and Leo Eitinger Prize 2012, was awarded to Robert Quinn, Executive Director of Scholars at Risk.